RocketChat/docs-old/bots/bots-architecture/README.md

 Rocket.Chat SDK.
 Once loaded into a project, they allow bot creators to compose interactions in the framework's terms, ignoring the specific requirements of Rocket.Chat.

+They, along with the SDK, also reply to administration actions that come from the server, such as a request for data from the bot.

 ## Bot Frameworks